Fiat Chrysler to spin off Ferrari, issue $2.5 billion convertible bond

 Marchionne said he would remain Ferrari's chairman after the spin-off and reiterated that Ferrari sales, capped at around 7,000 vehicles a year, would only be raised significantly if there was sufficient demand from the super rich to not jeopardize the brand's exclusive status.

 Milan-listed shares in FCA (FCHA.MI), the world's seventh-largest carmaker, jumped more than 18 percent to their highest level since April 23.
-In New York the shares were up 13 percent at $10.96 by 1.34 p.m.
-ET.
+In New York the shares were up 13 percent at $10.96 by 1834 GMT.

 The Agnelli's holding company Exor has already said it will invest 600 million euros in the mandatory convertible.